moonbeam-foundation/moonbeam/README.md

 # ![Moonbeam](media/moonbeam-cover.jpg)

-# ⚠️ Moonbeam repository moving ⚠️
+# ⚠️ Moonbeam new github organization ⚠️

-Moonbeam repository will soon (within a week) migrate to the Moonbeam Foundation organization:
+Moonbeam repository has been migrated from purestake to the Moonbeam Foundation organization:
 https://github.com/moonbeam-foundation/moonbeam

 Github references/cloning as well as cargo build will keep working as expected.
 It is however